sammieerne/NFL-Injury-Analysis/README.md

 detailing our findings.

 We showcased our research at the Miami University Undergraduate Research Forum in mid-April.
-An article featuring our team is linked below. https://miamioh.edu/fsb/news-events/2023/04/fsb-undergrads-show-off-research-skills-at-miami-university-forum.html
+An article featuring our team is linked here. https://miamioh.edu/fsb/news-events/2023/04/fsb-undergrads-show-off-research-skills-at-miami-university-forum.html

 <img src=https://user-images.githubusercontent.com/89548548/220659703-a34e79a9-116d-4ced-859a-5b54594f49c9.jpg width=75% height=75%>